GeorgStrassberger/sysdocs/docs/juice-shop/hashalgorithmus.md

-# Hash Algorithmus
+# Juice Shop Hash Algorithmus

-Welchen Hash Algroithmus verwendet der **OWASP Juice Shop**?
+Which `HASH` algorithm does the **OWASP Juice Shop** use?

 ---

 Open `Burpsuite` catch the response error message, copy the token.
 Use Hashcat in your terminal.
-If it matched you can see the Hash.Mode (MD5)
+If it matched, you can see the Hash.Mode (MD5)

 ![catched_hash.png](img/catched_hash.png)